BitDoctor.ai

 Feature selection was carried out on blood flow and demographic features to identify features predictive of FLD status.
 A machine-learning based classifier was then created to predict an individual’s FLD status based on those features.

-The model was created/trained using 8,185 subjects.
+The model was created/trained using 80% of the subjects.
 The distribution of sex and FLD status in this group is summarized in Table 21.

 Sex distribution